LogicStamp/logicstamp-context/SECURITY.md

 🔒 **Sensitive Data / Credentials Handling**

-LogicStamp Context does not perform automatic redaction or removal of sensitive information (passwords, API keys, user data, secrets).
-If such data exists in your source code, it may appear in the generated context bundles.
-Always review context files before sharing them with external tools or LLMs.

-We strongly recommend avoiding hard-coded credentials and using environment variables or secret management tools.
+**Automatic Secret Sanitization (v0.3.0+)**: LogicStamp Context automatically sanitizes secrets in generated context files when a security report exists.
+When you run `stamp context` or `stamp context style`, if `stamp_security_report.json` exists, any secrets **detected by the security scanner** are automatically replaced with `"PRIVATE_DATA"` in the generated JSON files. **Your source code files are never modified** - only the generated context files contain sanitized values.

+**Important**: Credentials can only be included in generated bundles when using `--include-code full` mode.
+The other modes (`none`, `header`, `header+style`) only include metadata and contracts (with secrets sanitized), not actual implementation code where credentials would typically be found.

 **Security Scanning**: Use the `stamp security scan` command to detect secrets in your codebase before generating context files.
 The scanner can automatically add files containing secrets to `.stampignore` to prevent them from being included in context generation.
 See [`docs/cli/security-scan.md`](docs/cli/security-scan.md) for complete documentation.

+**Best Practice**: We strongly recommend avoiding hard-coded credentials and using environment variables or secret management tools.
+Even with automatic sanitization, it's better to keep secrets out of source code entirely.

 ## Security Considerations